KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ### Device Memory

-GPU-Assisted Validation does allocate device memory for the error report buffers, and if descriptor indexing is enabled, for the input buffer of descriptor sizes and write state.
+GPU Assisted Validation does allocate device memory for the error report buffers, and if descriptor indexing is enabled, for the input buffer of descriptor sizes and write state.
 This can lead to a greater chance of memory exhaustion, especially in cases where the application is trying to use all of the available memory.